-Any person, association, corporation, or the officers of the association or corporation who violates any provision of this section is:
+Any Person who fails to comply with this regulation or interferes with the Department in the performance of its duties shall be subject to the criminal and/or civil penalties set forth in regulation

+6.1 Criminal Penalties Pursuant to UCA Section 26A-1-123

+Pursuant to UCA 26A-1-123:

+6.1.1 any Person who is found guilty by a court having proper jurisdiction of violating any of the provisions of this regulation; or, violating, disobeying, or disregarding any Notice or Order issued under this regulation is guilty of a class B misdemeanor;

-(i) on the first violation guilty of a class B misdemeanor; and (ii) on a subsequent similar violation within two years, guilty of a class A misdemeanor
+6.1.2 any Person who is found guilty of a subsequent similar violation within two years of the initial violation is guilty of a class A misdemeanor;

+6.1.3 each day such violation is committed or permitted to continue shall constitute a separate violation.

+6.1.4 conviction under this section does not relieve the Person convicted from civil liability.

+6.2 Civil and Administrative Penalties

+The exercise of civil and administrative penalties shall be subject to the Davis County Board of Health’s Adjudicative Hearing Procedures Regulation.

+6.2.1 Any Person who violates any of the provisions of this regulation or violates, disobeys, or disregards any Notice or Order issued under this regulation shall be subject to:

+6.2.1.1 the payment of costs incurred in the enforcement of any violation or notice issued, including costs attributable to any involved local agencies;

+6.2.1.2 a penalty pursuant to the provisions of UCA Subsection 26-23-6(2).

 7.0 SEVERABLILITY

-If any provision, clause, sentence, or paragraph of these regulations or the application or circumstances shall be held to be invalid, such invalidity shall not affect the other provisions or applications of these regulations.
-The valid part of any clause, sentence, or paragraph of these regulations shall be given independence from the invalid provisions or application, and to this end the provisions of these regulations are herby declared to be severable.
+If any provision, clause, sentence, or paragraph of this regulation or the application or circumstances shall be held to be invalid, such invalidity shall not affect the other provisions or applications of this regulation.
+The valid part of any clause, sentence, or paragraph of this regulation shall be given independence from the invalid provisions or application, and to this end the provisions of this regulation are declared to be severable.

 8.0 FEES

-8.1 Infectious Waste Scavenger Permit: $75.00
+8.1 Infectious Waste Collection Vehicle Permit: $75.00

-8.2 Infectious Waste Incinerator Permit: $4,000.00
+8.2 Infectious Waste Management Facility Permit: $4,000.00

-8.3 Infectious Waste Onsite Generator Treatment Facility: $375.00

-8.3.1 A surcharge of $.0025 per pound will be assessed on all infectious waste treated in excess of 500,000 pounds in a given calendar year.
+8.2.1 A surcharge of $.0025 per pound will be assessed on all infectious waste treated in excess of 500,000 pounds in a given calendar year.

+8.3 Follow up inspection fee $100.00

 IN WITNESS WHEREOF, the Davis County Board of Health has passed, approved and adopted this regulation this 2nd day of October, 1990.